 Exempt Assets in Chapter 7 Bankruptcy

-Residential property and the land it sits on valued at up to $35,000 is exempt from bankruptcy in Louisiana.
+Depending on the property valuation limit set in Louisiana, certain residential property including the land it rests can be exempt from bankruptcy.
 The homestead exemption in Louisiana protects up to five acres of land if the home is in a town or up to 200 acres in a metropolitan area.
 Residents may be able to exempt the entire value of the home if obligations arise from a catastrophic injury or illness.
 Spouses cannot double the homestead exemption.

-One vehicle the individual and his or her family uses is exempt for up to $7,500.
+One of the most common bankruptcy exemptions in the state of Louisiana is vehicles.
+The state of Louisiana allows individuals and families one exempt vehicle for up to $7,500.
 Another vehicle may be exempt if it is modified to assist a disabled family member.

 - One cow

 - Military dress/accessories

 - Engagement or wedding ring ($5,000 in value)